Dataflow Objects

 On the Lineage diagram in Alation, dataflow objects are represented with their own graphic elements.
 Automatically generated or API-created dataflows use the following icon:

-Manually added lineage has the following icon:
+Manually added dataflow objects have the following icon:

 ../../_images/lineageV3_23.png